Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Computing Voronoi vertices

-{\bf Searching in a strictly bitonic linear sequence.} Given a strictly bitonic linear sequence $\sigma$ and a value $y$, one can find the two ``gaps'' in $\sigma$ that contain $y$, where each such gap is a pair of consecutive elements of $\sigma$ such that $y$ lies between their values.
+Given a strictly bitonic linear sequence $\sigma$ and a value $y$, one can find the two ``gaps'' in $\sigma$ that contain $y$, where each such gap is a pair of consecutive elements of $\sigma$ such that $y$ lies between their values.
 (For simplicity of presentation, and with no real loss of generality, we only consider the case where $y$ is not equal to any element of the sequence.)
 This is done by the following variant of binary search.

 The search consists of two phases.
 In the first phase the interval that the binary search maintains still contains both gaps (if they exist), and in the second phase we have already managed to separate between them, and we conduct two separate standard binary searches to identify each of them.